 The stomach of the character is cut in half by these two colors (red on the left and blue on the right) up to his navel.
 The middle of his body is surrounded by a yellow belt.
 The upper part of his body bears these two fundamental colors but, this time, their polarity is reversed.
 Let’s take good note of the fact that these two colors are unequally spread:

-- predominance of the color blue in the lower half
+- the predominance of the color blue in the lower half

-- predominance of the color red in the upper half.
+- the predominance of the color red in the upper half.

 Three different hues appear on the arms of the Mountebank :

-The color red being spread over the upper left part and over the lower right part of the Mountebank.
+The color red is spread over the upper left part and over the lower right part of the Mountebank.